QUICK SUMMARY

 God’s Design Was Local, Not Global

 We truly aren’t meant to take on every cause or hear every bad piece of news.
-When God created humanity, He didn’t assign us the burdens of the entire earth.
+When God created humanity, He didn’t assign Adam the burdens of the entire earth.
 He gave Adam a specific place:

 “Then the Lord God took the man and put him in the garden of Eden to tend and keep it.”— Genesis 2:15 (NKJV)